 A vendor who is placed in the Pharmacy Peer Group is only permitted to redeem special infant formulas and medical foods as specified on the Georgia WIC vendor website.
 Pharmacy vendors are exempt from maintaining minimum inventory requirements and from A-50 assessments.
-All Pharmacy peer group vendors must be licensed and remain in good-standing with the Georgia State Board of Pharmacies to provide prescription drugs and special medical foods in Georgia and must provide a copy of the licensing credentials upon request.
+All Pharmacy peer group vendors must be licensed and remain in good standing with the Georgia State Board of Pharmacies to provide prescription drugs and special medical foods in Georgia and must provide a copy of the licensing credentials upon request.
 Those who fail to maintain their pharmacy license in good standing will be terminated.
 Programmatic reports will be used to verify performance compliance, such as whether a pharmacy vendor is redeeming only exempt infant formula food instruments.
 Pharmacy vendors shall not accept food instruments through the mail, nor mail any approved formula/medical foods directly to the WIC customer.
 Doing so will result in termination of the vendor agreement.

-Vendors in Peer Groups A, B and G - Prohibited from Redeeming Vouchers for Special Infant Formula and Medical Foods
+Vendors Redeeming Vouchers for Special Infant Formula and Medical Foods